 Navy Advanced Enlisted Rank Policy

 There are programs like Navy SEAL and Nuclear Power School where if you graduate, you will be promoted to E-4.
-Some in Nuke School even take the E-5 test before they even get to their first permanent duty station.
-Nuke school is equivalent to over 50 college credits.
+Some in the nuclear program even take the E-5 test before they even get to their first permanent duty station.
+Nuclear Power School is equivalent to more than 50 college credits.

 Air Force Advanced Enlisted Rank Policy

-To enter at the rank of airman first class (paygrade E-3), you must have completed 45 college credits or three years of JROTC training.
+To enter at the rank of airman first class (pay grade E-3), you must have completed 45 college credits or three years of JROTC training.
 In addition, several awards, including the General Billy Mitchell Award, Amelia Earhart Award, and the General Carl A. Spaatz Award will qualify you to enter at the level of airman first class.
-If you have a letter from Civil Air Patrol (CAP) / USAF / Director of Personnel, CAP National Headquarters, Maxwell AFB AL, certifying successful completion of the above award requirements, you also qualify for E-3.

-There are special operations programs within the Air Force that upon completion will allow for successful individuals that have enlisted for a period of six years get promoted to Airman First Class (A1C).
+There are special operations programs within the Air Force that upon completion will allow successful individuals that have enlisted for a period of six years to be promoted to Airman First Class (A1C).
 Schools like the indoctrination course (Combat Controller (CCT) and Pararescue (PJ).